All You Wanted to Know About Esoteric Evolution But Were Afraid to Ask: the Philosophies of Madame Blavatsky and Rudolph Steiner by

 Blavatsky spent over two years in Tibet, living and studying with her master Morya, Kuthumi, the Tibetan, and the Mahachohan, who lived inconspicuously at Tashl Lungpo Monastery at Shigatse.
 The Mahachohan was a seventh level master who was the incarnate head of this sub-lineage (the Trans-Himalayan) of masters, which was a behind-the-scenes group of liberated bodhisattvas or jivanmuktis (fifth to seventh level adepts), the Tibetan being one of their newest members during that time period.
 The thirteenth Dalai Lama was aware of them, but only indirectly, as the Dalai Lamas tend to function more in an outer capacity.
 It is the Panchen Lama at Shigatse who was the esoteric head of the Gelugpa order, and he was a disciple of these higher masters, as was the Tibetan.
 The Tibetan was also known to others, especially folks like Cooper-Oakley and Leadbeater.
 In the early days of the Theosophical Society he used to materialize physically on the roof at Adyar (a flat roof with deck) to give teachings.
 Nicholas Roerich went to search for these masters in the 1920s and 1930s, but was told by lamas that he met there that though the presence of these mysterious higher masters, beyond the high lamas of Tibetan Buddhism, was well known to ordinary lamas, that they were no longer to be found as easily there, and that many of their retreats were now vacated.

 Bailey suggested a composite theory among several conflicting theories (Anthroposophy, Rosicrucian, Theosophy) about the incarnation of the Christ, in which Jesus was both a reincarnating soul who had already achieved Self-realization and was being used by the Logos as an avatar to initiate Christianity.
-Some have said they have had confirmation of this view from a number of highly adbanced inner masters that Jesus was both a jivanmukti soul who won liberation through reincarnation and also an avatar, co-incarnating the Logos.
+Some have said they have had confirmation of this view from a number of highly advanced inner masters that Jesus was both a jivanmukti soul who won liberation through reincarnation and also an avatar, co-incarnating the Logos.
 Daskalos believed he was a pure incarnation of the Logos without any human/reincarnating soul aspect.
 Rudolph Steiner held the view that Christ, a higher being, the solar logos, entered the surrendered body of the high initiate Jesus at the time of his baptism by John the Baptist, in order to purify the karmas of the Earth which were hindering its further evolution.
 Bailey believed that a third presence was involved, that Jesus was also a co-incarnation with the Bodhisattva Maitreya, who formed a kind of intermediary/step down from the Logos to the earthly masters.
 Some disagree with Bailey on the point of Maitreya, saying he was not involved directly.
 What all agree upon is that something profound for this planet happened through the incarnation of the Christ.

-This early wave of transmission of eastern teachings was most powerfully stimulated by Blavatsky.
 She brought a taste of a highly esoteric version of eastern spirituality that was still very inclusive of the many traditions in which she was in contact with.
 Then later people like Bailey, Annie Besant, Steiner and others took up the work.
 In most cases, they shifted the vision to a Christo-centric one, partially due to that being easier for many Westerners in the early-20th century to relate to, but also because many of these souls, although having trained extensively in the East in previous lives, also typically had lives in the west as well, in which they were often esoteric Christians like the Rosicrucians.
-That had built up pretty powerful thoughtforms in their subconscious so that when they incarnated in the West this time to do this work, ended up giving a spin to what was often an inner, more Eastern inspiration coming from their inner teachers.
+They had built up pretty powerful thought forms in their subconscious so that when they incarnated in the West this time to do this work, ended up giving a spin to what was often an inner, more Eastern inspiration coming from their inner teachers.
 So this first wave was not only tainted with that (which was not fatal, but limited the transmittal of the non-dual aspect of the secret teachings - which Blavatsky in fact admitted that she had not revealed, the time not being right), but also came during a time when little had even been translated yet from the East, and there were not many Eastern teachers coming to the West, or westerners going there either.
 So the context of these early transmissions was much less informed, and less good training than that available today.
-The context is different now, so a better, more profound, transmission is possible, blending the best of the 'outer teachings', such as Hindu, Sikh, Buddhist, Sufi, Christian, with deeper, esoteric, emergent ideas and teachings.
+The context is different now, so a better, more profound, transmission is possible, blending the best of the 'outer teachings', such as Hindu, Sikh, Buddhist, Sufi, Christian, with deeper, esoteric, emergent idea and teachings.